Agostino Spina

 Agostino Luigi Spina (born 31 October 2001) is an Argentine professional footballer who plays as a midfielder for Ecuadorian Serie A club Aucas, on loan from Huracán.

 Career

 Spina began his career with Huracán.
 He trained with Israel Damonte's first-team squad at various points across 2020, notably featuring in a friendly match with Arsenal de Sarandí in October.
 Spina made his debut at the age of nineteen on 14 February 2021 against Defensa y Justicia in the Copa de la Liga Profesional, with the central midfielder scoring his first goal in the process at the Estadio Norberto "Tito" Tomaghello.
+Spina signed his first professional contract with Huracán on 27 May 2021.

 At the end of June 2022, Spina joined Colombian Categoría Primera A side Unión Magdalena.

+On 4 March 2024, Spina returned to Unión Magdalena on loan through the end of the year.

+On 26 June 2025, Spina signed a contract extension with Huracán through December 2027, simultaneously joining Ecuadorian club S.D.
+Aucas on loan through June 2026.